 Promoting sustainability through our communications (for example, packaging, social media, campaigns)

 Our customers must know exactly where our wood comes from, how it's processed and for what reasons. this way we can form an authentic bond with our consumers.
 No other competitors tell you exactly where it comes from.
 We aim to with every order to provide our customers with an exact location of the source of their firewood.

-Heat Recovery Drying (Kiln Dried)
+Waste Heat Drying (Kiln Dried)

-Wood Processing Uses 100% Renewable Energy
+Processing Uses 100% Renewable Energy